 In mechanics, the angular wavenumber is defined as:

-a commonly way to to account for losses
+Complex wave numbers are a commonly way to account for dissipations.

 Complex and frequency dependent wave number